Bobby Graham (footballer): Early years and Liverpool

-Born in Motherwell, North Lanarkshire, Scotland, Graham played for Motherwell Bridge Works as an amateur before Bill Shankly signed him for Liverpool as 17-year-old in November 1961.
+Born in Motherwell, North Lanarkshire, Scotland, in 1944, Graham played for Motherwell Bridge Works as an amateur before Bill Shankly signed him for Liverpool as 17-year-old in November 1961.

 A forward, Graham scored on his full debut, a 6–1 victory over KR Reykjavik on 14 September 1964 in a European Cup preliminary round second leg tie at Anfield.
 He scored a hat-trick in his first league game against Aston Villa in a 5–1 win twelve days later, with Graham's goals coming in the 6th, 64th and 86th minutes.

 Graham was at Liverpool at an unfortunate time as he found it difficult to dislodge the successful strike partnership of Ian St John and Roger Hunt in the first team.
 He missed out on the 1965 FA Cup final win and only made one appearance during the Reds run to the league title the following season, not enough to gain him a medal.

-The 1969–70 season was the most successful for him in a red shirt, as he made 54 (ever-present) first-team appearances and scored 21 goals, including a stunning strike in the Merseyside derby at Goodison Park, the same game that saw Everton's Sandy Brown score an infamous own goal.
+The 1969–70 season was the most successful for him in a red shirt, as he made 54 (ever-present) first-team appearances and scored 21 goals, including a goal in the Merseyside derby at Goodison Park, the same game that saw Everton's Sandy Brown score an infamous own goal.
 Shortly afterwards, Kevin Keegan joined from Scunthorpe United and John Toshack was signed from Cardiff City, and Graham lost his place again.